Mojo Bag

 A Kongo medicine bag made in the late 1800s, typically carried by shamans.
 (Photo courtesy of Wellcome Collection Gallery)

 Ashe is the spark of life.
 It is like the spiritual fuel of creation, and nothing can exist or function without ashe.
 It is present in all-natural, organic, man-made, and inorganic materials.
 Yoruba charms usually contain herbs, bones, shells, and prayers.
 This captures the magical powers within the ashe of each plant, animal, and voiced word.
-In resemblance to Yoruba charms, mojo bags are being created by changing the use of the things and the consciousness of the maker from without to within, from physical to spiritual.
+Like Yoruba charms, mojo bags are created by changing the use of the things and the maker's consciousness from without to within, from physical to spiritual.
 Rootworkers attune themselves to the 'spirit force' or ashe within the things around them and the ashe within them through the recital of blessings, which transforms a variety of mundane materials and actions into spiritual experiences designed to increase awareness of the presence of the spirits.
-By doing this, they change their view on the material world dramatically and qualitatively, turn everything into unity and utilize the new functions of things that are more natural, useful, and lovelier than what they presently know them to be.
+By doing this, they change their view on the material world dramatically and qualitatively, turn everything into unity, and utilize the new functions of things that are more natural, useful, and lovelier than what they presently know them to be.

-Before the rise of Islam in Mali and Gambia, the Bambara people also made power objects called "boli" that are usually encrusted with things associated with the purpose of the charms.
-Encrustation is the process of giving food or nourishment to the boli.
-Food sustains the life of the charms, and Bambara people typically feed their power objects with mixtures of ground stones, bones, animal skins, animal parts, minerals, alcoholic beverages, honey, animal blood, chewed and expectorated herbs, and other vegetable matter.
-Hoodoo practitioners also adopted this routine as most of their charms are fed with herbal blends, powders, dressing oils, liquors, and body fluids periodically to maintain their lives.
+Before the rise of Islam in Mali and Gambia, the Bambara people also made power objects called "boli" that were usually encrusted with things associated with the purpose of the charms.
+Encrustation was the process of giving food or nourishment to the boli.
+Food sustained the life of the charms, and Bambara people typically fed their power objects with mixtures of ground stones, bones, animal skins, animal parts, minerals, alcoholic beverages, honey, animal blood, chewed and expectorated herbs, and other vegetable matter.
+Hoodoo practitioners have also adopted this routine as most of their charms are fed with herbal blends, powders, dressing oils, liquors, and body fluids periodically to maintain their lives.

-In Louisiana, these amulet bags are called "gris-gris," which, according to some historians, originated from the Dagomba people in Ghana and were adopted by other Muslim tribes.
+In Louisiana, these amulet bags are called "gris-gris."
+Some historians say they originated from the Dagomba people in Ghana and were adopted by other Muslim tribes.
 The original gris-gris was usually inscribed with scriptures from Qu'ran and was used to ward off evil djinns and misfortunes.
 When the practice of making and using gris-gris came to the United States with enslaved Africans, Islamic texts were lost over time.
 They were progressively replaced by magical alphabets, sigils, and symbols from Judeo-Christian grimoires.
-The belief of giving protection and luck to its owner soon changed, and gris-gris were thought to bring malefic magic or sorcery upon the victim.
+The belief in giving protection and luck to its owner soon changed, and gris-gris were thought to bring malefic magic or sorcery upon the victim.
 Slaves would often use the bag against their masters to get revenge.
 There are stories in Louisiana about folks who had upset other people and then waking up one morning with a gris-gris on their doorsteps.
 Folks tend not to touch such objects, and others would go so far as to have their house moved so they wouldn't have to cross it.
-Over time, practitioners of Louisiana Voodoo eventually adapted the concept and principle of charm or spell bags which were already common in the practice of Hoodoo.
+Over time, practitioners of Louisiana Voodoo eventually adapted the concept and principle of charm or spell bags, which were already common in the practice of Hoodoo.

-Mojo serves as a symbol of its owner's power, so one has to feed it with his energy regularly to be alive.
-It is also widely believed that every mojo bags have fragments of its owners' spirits.
+Mojo symbolizes its owner's power, so it must be fed regularly with energy to stay alive.
+It is also widely believed that every mojo bag contains fragments of its owners' spirits.
 Making a mojo bag is a good practice, too, for refining non-living material things and elevating them to a state of being sentient and spiritual.

 What goes into a mojo bag?